turingschool-examples/spring-lake-1202/README.md

 * Mechanics can work on many Rides
 * Rides can have many Mechanics working on them

+amusement parks have many rides rides belong to amusement park rides have many mechanics mechanics have many rides

 Some of the initial migrations and model set up has been done for you.

 ## User Stories